Complete guide to helping team decision making

 Brainstorm possible solutions

 The next step in the process is for the group to brainstorm possible solutions to the problem.
-It is a good idea for the group to agree on a deadline for the brainstorming session ahead of time so the discussion doesn’t drag on indefinitely.
-It is also important that everyone is allowed to offer their input without criticism.
+The group should probably agree on a deadline for the brainstorming session ahead of time so the discussion doesn’t drag on indefinitely.
+Everyone needs to be allowed to offer their input without criticism.

 The team leader should navigate the group discussion